Germany's Merkel calls for restarting EU migrant rescue mission | DW | 16.08.2019

 While its primary mission was to combat smuggling gangs off Libya, it was also tasked with enforcing a weapons embargo on Libya.

-Italian Interior Minister Matteo Salvini has been preventing private rescue boats from disembarking migrants on Italian shores.
+Italian Interior Minister Matteo Salvini has been one of the main forces behind limiting sea rescues, with the far-right politician preventing private rescue boats from docking on Italian shores.

 The policy has led to repeated cases of NGO rescue boats holding rescued migrants in cramped and precarious conditions in the middle of the Mediterranean for days and sometimes weeks until other EU members states agree to take in the migrants.